 | 17 or more | Stand | Stand | Stand | Stand | Stand |

 Notice the pattern.
 When the dealer is showing a weak card (2–6), they're more likely to bust.
 You can stand on stiff hands (12–16) and let them break.
-When the dealer shows a strong card (7–Ace), they'll probably make a strong hand — you have to take the risk and hit.
+When the dealer shows a strong card (7–Ace), they'll probably make a strong hand — you have to take the risk and hit even when you might bust yourself.

 Soft hands: the flexible chart

 A soft hand contains an Ace counting as 11.
 The defining feature: you can never bust on a single hit, because the Ace can drop to 1.
 This changes everything.
-Soft hands give you license to be aggressive.
+Soft hands give you license to be aggressive — to double, to take more cards, to push for better totals than you could safely chase with a hard hand.

 | Your Hand | Dealer 2–6 | Dealer 7–8 | Dealer 9–A |